ryancramerdesign/ProcessWire/README.md

 ### General Upgrade Process

-Upgrading from one version of ProcessWire to another is a matter of replacing these files from your old version with those from the new:
+Upgrading from one version of ProcessWire to another is a matter of deleting these files/directories from your old version, and putting in fresh copies from the new version:

 ```
 /wire/